tempestphp/tempest-docs/app/Content/intro/roadmap.md

 Tempest is still a <span class="hl-attribute">work in progress</span>, this page outlines the next milestones.
 You're more than welcome to [contribute to Tempest](https://github.com/tempestphp/tempest-framework), you can even work on features in future milestones if anything is of particular interest to you.
 The best way to get in touch about Tempest development is to [join our Discord server](https://discord.gg/pPhpTGUMPQ).

-## 1.0-alpha1

-The first alpha version of Tempest will be the first version that's publicly announced.
-The goal of announcing this version is to get initial reactions from people reading the docs and playing with the framework.
-This version won't be stable, and there will be breaking changes after it.

-Before we can tag this release, there are a [handful of issues](https://github.com/tempestphp/tempest-framework/milestone/2) to be solved still.

-- ✅ **Improvements to migrations**
-- ✅ **`:elseif` attribute**
-- ✅ **Switch all Reflection usages to Tempest's Reflector wrapper**
-- ✅ **Support for standalone SQL migrations**
-- ✅ **Improved query builder**
-- ✅ **Updated documentation**
-- ✅ **Static pages support**
-- ✅ **MySQL support**
-- ✅ **Improved file support in requests**

 ## 1.0-alpha2

 This version will bundle fixes and feedback changes from the first alpha version.
 Most notably, this version will also support **PHP 8.4 as the minimum**, and use property hooks wherever possible.
 This is the last big breaking change prior to tagging version 1.0.